Limit-Theory-Redux/ltheory/ai/multithreaded_rendering.md

    `doc/engine/shader-system.md`, `doc/script/rendering.md`) and update them: the
    fork's multithreading doc still references the deleted `frame_ring.rs` and documents the dormant worker pool as if active — fix while porting.
+   `doc/engine/shader-system.md` has its own corrections list in `ai/shader_system_port.md` §2 Unit E / Phase S5 (stale UBO field names, reload model) — use that instead of re-auditing it here.
 6. Add a CI-runnable smoke test that exercises command mode.

 ---